ksulima/currency-web-service/README.md

-Web application based on Spring Boost, which provide client with currencies exchange rates.
+Web application based on Spring Boot, which provide client with currencies exchange rates.